oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 There are three primary architectural patterns available when building browser-based applications.

-* JavaScript served from a common domain as the resource server
+* a JavaScript application served from a common domain as the resource server
-* JavaScript served from a dynamic application server
+* a JavaScript application with a backend
-* JavaScript served from a static web server
+* a JavaScript application with no backend, accessing resource servers directly

 These three architectures have different use cases and considerations.